bridgetownrb/bridgetown_sequel/README.md

 It's been tested only with PostgreSQL, but it should support any of the databases supported by Sequel.

-## Sequel Documentation
+> [!TIP]

-If you're like me and you greatly prefer YARD's UI to RDoc, check out [Sequel on Gemdocs](https://gemdocs.org/gems/sequel/latest).
+> If you're like me and you greatly prefer YARD's UI to RDoc, check out [Sequel on Gemdocs](https://gemdocs.org/gems/sequel/latest).

 ## Installation